jimmyjames/spring-security-5-auth0-poc/webflux-login/README.md

-# Spring Boot 2 Login - MVC
+# Spring Boot 2 Login - WebFlux

 This sample demonstrates:

-- Adding authentication with Auth0 to a Spring Boot 2 MVC application
+- Adding authentication with Auth0 to a Spring Boot 2 WebFlux application
 - Accessing profile information of the authenticated user
 - Only allowing authenticated users to access certain resources